-reported having ever feared to be discriminated, to face in any decision making by humanitarian workers and verbal, physical and sexual violence, and to be asked to caregivers with regard to humanitarian assistance. pay bribes when receiving humanitarian assistance.
+Twenty-two percent of children (22%) and 23% of caregivers reported having ever feared to be discriminated, to face verbal, physical and sexual violence, and to be asked to pay bribes when receiving humanitarian assistance.

-in the camps perceived to be at risk when receiving humanitarian assistance.
+KIs and FGD participants also reported that most children in the camps perceived to be at risk when receiving humanitarian assistance.
 They reported that most children were exposed to discrimination, bullying, physical and sexual abuse, gender based violence and disrespect.
-They required.
+They were also at a risk of contracting or spreading diseases such as COVID-19 as well as not receiving the assistance required.

-Children, caregivers, KIs and FGD participants reported Most FGD participants reported that children were involved that security personnel and community leaders were present during distribution of humanitarian assistance materials, food items and livelihood trainings. and caregivers mostly collected humanitarian assistance on behalf of their children or they accompanied them in order to reduce the risk of negative practices during distribution of humanitarian assistance.
+Children, caregivers, KIs and FGD participants reported that security personnel and community leaders were present during distribution of humanitarian assistance and caregivers mostly collected humanitarian assistance on behalf of their children or they accompanied them in order to reduce the risk of negative practices during distribution of humanitarian assistance.